 The girls in the slum are trapped in poverty, living in rooms no bigger than a typical prison cell, often with five or six family members.
 Like the prisoners at The Mount, the girls know that education and skills are their best hope of a better life.
 I was amazed when Sean said he wanted to organise this fundraiser: I was only telling them about my holiday.
 As manager of the library at the Mount I know what a difference libraries can make.
 As well as being vital for learning, books can offer a real release from the problems of everyday life.
 We can all escape with a book!”

-The funds the prisoners raise will be used to supply books, computers and craft materials.
+The funds the prisoners raise will be used to supply books, computers and craft materials for girls to use when they visit the library.

 Donations are being collected here www. justgiving.com/crowdfunding/helen-bratchell